-Christians consider Jesus the Christ
+Christians consider Jesus the

-a sign of his full obedience to the will of the Eternal Father, as an "agent and servant of God".
+as a sign of his full obedience to the will of the Eternal Father, as an "agent and servant of God".
 The

 choice Jesus made thus counter-positions him as a new man of morality and obedience, in contrast to Adam's disobedience.

-Most Christians believe that Jesus was both human and the Son of God.
+Most Christians believe that Jesus was both human and the Son

-God incarnate, God the Son, and "true God and true man" (or both fully divine and fully human).
+is God incarnate, God the Son, and "true God and true man" (or both fully divine and fully human).
 Jesus,

 having become fully human in all respects, suffered the pains and temptations of a mortal man, yet he did not sin.
 As fully